In this article, we'll go over what hyperlinks are and why they matter.

 Before the Web, it was quite hard to access documents and move from one to another.
 Being human-readable, URLs already made things quite a bit easier, but it's hard to type a long URL whenever you want to access a document.
 This is where hyperlinks revolutionized everything.
 Links can correlate any text string with a URL, such that the user can instantly reach the target document just by activating the link.

 By default blue and underlined, links stand out from the surrounding text.
-Tap or click a link to activate it, or if you use a keyboard, press Tab until the link is in focus and hit Enter.
+Tap or click a link to activate it, or if you use a keyboard, press Tab until the link is in focus and hit Enter or Spacebar.

 Links are the breakthrough that made the Web so useful and successful.
 In the rest of this article, we discuss the various types of links and their importance to modern Web design.